 ‘Did you know Chloe was arriving, staying at the hotel?’

 ‘I thought through all the possibilities on the taxi trip back.
-At this stage, all I knew was that she was going to be there in some form, some way, but what was worrying me was that, having been out of the loop, suddenly I’m back in it and it’s all so rushed.
+All I knew was that she was going to be there in some form, some way, but what was worrying me was that, having been out of the loop, suddenly I’m called back into it and it’s all meant to be so rushed.
 Get to the property and race up there into place.
 That smelt.’

 ‘Yes, ah.
-Whoever was at that window had to have thrown her the gun and allowed her enough time to train it on the stable door.
-Now let’s get back to Penny.
+Let’s get back to Penny.
 Why was she up that tree?
 What exactly was she ensuring?
-Let me ask you a different one – why that tree?
+Let me ask you a different one – why that tree in particular?
 What advantage did that give her?’

-‘From there she could cover the little window and nod to Frank at his living room window, she had the runner up the gully covered, she had you covered and me on the way down and you still haven’t told me how you got away.’
+‘From there she could cover the little window and nod to Frank at his living room window, she had the run up the gully covered, she had you covered at the little window and me up to the stables and on the way down and you still haven’t told me how you yourself got away.’

-There was a pause.
-‘Why was the second shot necessary?
+There was a pause and he asked, ‘Why was the second shot necessary?
 Melissa seemed dead already.’

 ‘Vindictiveness?
 I just don’t know.
 Whoever fired that second shot had Chloe sized feet in galoshes and climbed through that window.’